Metron-Project/metron/reading_lists/TECHNICAL.md

 - `reading_list`: ReadingList instance
 - `reading_list_items`: Ordered queryset of ReadingListItem
 - `is_owner`: Boolean for edit permissions
-- `can_assign_to_metron`: Boolean; True when the current user is staff or a Reading List Editor group member and the list is not already Metron-owned.
+- `can_assign_to_metron`: Boolean; True when the current user is staff or a "reading list editor" group member and the list is not already Metron-owned.
 Controls visibility of the "Assign to Metron" button, independently of `is_owner`
 - `user`: Current user (from request)

 ### HTMX Integration